devoncarew/simple_lint_rules/wiki/Building-Dart-SDK-for-ARM-or-RISC-V.md

+# Building Dart SDK for ARM or RISC V

+> [!IMPORTANT]
+> The contents of this doc were copied from our wiki and have not yet been
+> confirmed to be current and up-to-date.
+When this doc is next reviewed and
+> updated please remove this comment.

 # Introduction

 The Dart VM runs on a variety of ARM processors on Linux and Android.
 This document explains how to build the Dart VM and SDK to target these platforms.